Katie von Rosen

 Several studies show the improved accuracy of navigated surgery compared to freehand surgery, including some meta-analyses.

 One notable study was a prospective clinical study with over 714 implants, of which 592 were guided, and 122 freehand.4 It showed that the accuracy of X-Guide is similar to static CT-generated guides, and that there is a statistically significant improvement in accuracy compared to freehand implant placement.
 The accuracy improvement is most significant for angular accuracy, with navigated surgery being 11 times more accurate than freehand surgery.
 Overall, accuracy of navigated surgery is five times more accurate than freehand.
-Like any new technology, there is a learning curve.

 This was also documented in a clinical study that compared accuracy results from three experienced surgeons over time.3 After 20 implants, all three surgeons showed comparable accuracy results using navigation.